yireo/magento2-replace-content-staging/README.md

-# Magento 2 removal of optional Content Staging modules
+# Magento 2 removal of optional modules
-This repository contains a composer meta-package that removes optional Content Staging modules.
-To install, use the following:
+This repository contains a composer meta-package that removes optional modules.
+To install this package, use the following:

-    composer require yireo/magento2-replace-content-staging:2.3.X
+    composer require yireo/magento2-replace-content-staging

+## Notes
-See also the package `yireo/magento2-replace-all`.
+See the package [`yireo/magento2-replace-tools`.](https://github.com/yireo/magento2-replace-tools) for more information